 Tip: Grab a copy of Brian Tracy’s Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time.
 You will find A TON more great time management and productivity tips that will change your world!

-'If it's your job to eat a frog, it's best to do it first thing in the morning.
-And if it's your job to eat two frogs, it's best to eat the biggest one first.' - Mark TwainClick To Tweet
+[click_to_tweet tweet=”‘If it’s your job to eat a frog, it’s best to do it first thing in the morning.
+And if it’s your job to eat two frogs, it’s best to eat the biggest one first.’ – Mark Twain” quote=”‘If it’s your job to eat a frog, it’s best to do it first thing in the morning.
+And if it’s your job to eat two frogs, it’s best to eat the biggest one first.’ – Mark Twain” theme=”style2″]

 9. Refrain from Multitasking